joseeden/joeden/docs/005-Cybersecurity/003-Security-Architecture/059-Mobile-Systems.md

     - Phone issued by the company
     - Can be used for work purposes, and for personal use
     - Device can be partitioned (containers) for personal and corporate apps

+### Mobile Device Management

+Mobile Device Management (MDM) enables organizations to manage and secure mobile devices across various platforms (smartphones, tablets).

+- Enforces alphanumeric passcodes and encryption.
+- Disables unused features to enhance security.
+- Remote wipe functionality for lost or stolen devices.
+- Revokes access quickly when employees leave.
+- Disable a device's ability to sideload programs.
+- Detect if a device has been jailbroken or rooted.
+- Force each device to use a VPN connection.

+MDM also allows admins to control the applications installed on devices, enhancing security and productivity.

+- **Blacklist approach**: Prohibits specific apps; users can install any others.
+- **Whitelist approach**: Only allows specified apps; all others are blocked.

+MDM solutions like Google Mobile Management provide tools to configure network and device settings remotely.

+- Add and configure Wi-Fi networks across multiple devices
+- Push updates without user intervention
+- Control synchronization, passwords, and encryption settings

+### Mobile Device Tracking

+- **Impact of Lost or Stolen Devices**
+   - When devices are lost or stolen, organizations face two types of losses:
+      - Loss of the physical device (financial cost).
+      - Potential loss of data if encryption isn’t enabled.

+- **Device Costs**
+   - High-end devices can cost over $1,000, making their loss significant.
+   - Over 3.1 million mobile devices are stolen annually in the U.S.

+- **Asset Tracking Software**
+   - Helps organizations manage the lifecycle of computing assets.
+   - Covers smartphones, laptops, desktops, servers, and printers.
+   - Often integrated with device management or IT service management solutions.

+- **Lifecycle Management**
+   - Asset tracking software covers the entire lifecycle of a device:
+      - Includes initial request, ordering, receiving, and configuration.
+      - Applies security policies and labels devices as organizational property.
+      - Assigns devices to users and reassigns as needed.
+      - Ensures secure decommissioning by removing data and discarding devices.

+- **Real-Time Tracking for Certain Industries**
+   - Some industries, like delivery services, use GPS tracking to:
+      - Manage driver performance.
+      - Optimize routes.

+- **Privacy Concerns with GPS Tracking**
+   - Organizations must disclose GPS tracking to employees.
+   - Implement access restrictions to GPS data.
+   - Provide the ability to disable tracking outside of working hours.
+   - Establish clear policies on the use of location data.

 ### Hardening Mobile Devices